simonjulianl/tp/docs/DeveloperGuide.md

 Given below is a sequence diagram when a user provides an erroneous input, "adl t/patent".

 ![SuggestionsSequenceDiagram](images/SuggestionsSequenceDiagram.png)

+After GoMedic parses the invalid command,

+1. Each erroneous command is split into its type, which is the first word of the command, and the target, which is the rest of the command, if it exists.
+2. The method in the `Messages` class does the appropriate function call(s) suitable for the nature of the erroneous command input given by the alternate paths in the diagram.
+3. The outputs of the function calls are then compiled and then returned to the `AddressBookParser` to be thrown as an exception with `reply` as the error message to the user.

+**Note:**

+* `generateTypeSuggestions` and `generateTargetSuggestions` are private methods only accessed from within getSuggestions and nowhere else.

+* The suggestions are generated according to how close the erroneous commands are to the existing commands using the Levenshtein Distance metric and then ranked.
+The final output is an intersection of the suggestions generated from the two suggestion functions mentioned above.

 ### Generating Medical Referral Feature